-I’m an avid fan of colours.
+I’m an avid fan of colors purple is one of it.
 My personal favourite is green and I pretty much gravitate towards everything green ranging from household items, stationery, clothes and definitely food!
-I love how all foods have their own distinctive colour of the rainbow spectrum.
+I love how all foods have their own distinctive color of the rainbow spectrum.
 Not only are these foods bright and cheerful, they’re incredibly beneficial in their own right and influences me what I should consume.

 Health Benefits of Eating Purple: